spiral/docs/core/components.md

 > Check Core\Events section for more information about events.

 ### SingletonTrait
-Singleton trait used in most of spiral core components such as `DBAL`, `ODM`, `Files` and etc. Trait is not pure `Singleton` pattern as constructed instance stored in Container scope and can be removed or replaced at any moment.
+Singleton trait used in most of spiral core components such as `DBAL`, `ODM`, `Files` and etc. This trait is not a pure `Singleton` pattern as constructed instance are stored in Container scope and can be removed or replaced at any moment.
 You have to define constant `SINGLETON` to make it work.
 ```php
 use Spiral\Core\Component\SingletonTrait;